ilariom/graph/README.md

 }

 // Perform a visit through the graph, backed by DFS, starting from root id.
-// BFS is also available
-for (auto it = G.begin<estd::search_algorithm::dfs>(root); it != G.end<estd::search_algorithm::dfs>(); ++it)
+// BFS is also available.
+Use rbegin and rend to do a backwards search for (auto it = G.begin<estd::search_algorithm::dfs>(root); it != G.end<estd::search_algorithm::dfs>(); ++it) {
-{
    auto current_node = *it;